 A frequent public speaker, he has appeared on numerous local and national television and radio programs, including The CBS Early Show, CNN Sunday Morning, ESPN’s “SportsCenter,” “NFL Live” and “Outside the Lines,” the BBC World Service’s “Outlook” and National Public Radio’s “Morning Edition,” “All Things Considered” and “Weekend Edition.”

-Pomerantz lives today in the San Francisco Bay Area with his wife Carrie and their three children.
+Pomerantz lives today in San Francisco with his wife Carrie and their three children.
 He served for several years on the advisory board of Beyond Borders, a multicultural summer program for children in Marin and San Francisco, and on the Council of the Friends of The Bancroft Library at University of California, Berkeley.
-He coached 27 seasons in youth sports (baseball, basketball, softball), spent seven years as an infielder on the Mooseheads, six-time Over-40 softball champions of Corte Madera, Calif., and engages annually in a Rotisserie baseball league.
+He coached 27 seasons in youth sports (baseball, basketball, softball), spent seven years as an oft-injured infielder on the Mooseheads, six-time Over-40 softball champions of Corte Madera, Calif., and still engages annually in an NL-Only Rotisserie baseball league.
 Each spring he joins older his brothers, Greg and Glenn, on a tour of baseball spring training camps.
 He is a volunteer Big Brother for Big Brothers/Big Sisters of the Bay Area.
 He frequently hikes the hills of San Francisco with his dog Eddie, a 10-year-old Westie who usually wants to walk in a different direction.